 Step 2 - Authentication - requires a domain user with sufficient permissions to connect the shares and read the permissions.

-In step 3 - Systems - you can now select the systems to be analyzed using their drives.
-If you activate the option Use shares for Windows systems, all shares of the Windows systems are listed in addition to the CIFS and DFS, which you can analyze afterwards.
+In step 3 - Systems - you can now select the systems to be analysed via their drives or shares (use shares for Windows systems).